Sarah was excellent, very friendly and helpful. If she's available for my transfer next Sunday I'd be very happy.

 The beautiful German capital is a very lively city that offers many alternatives to its visitors.
 After London, Berlin is the largest city in the European Union, besides being one of the main economic, political and cultural centers of the old continent.
 Since the wall that divided East Berlin from West Berlin fell in 1989, the city is in a continuous work in progress, with many buildings under construction that make it a vital place and projected towards the future; not a typical German city then.

 Those who choose to explore this jewel of Germany, in addition to the classic tourist attractions, have the opportunity to see the picturesque landscapes of the surroundings or to visit the beautiful castle of Charlottenburg.

 Going specifically, we recommend the places that are most worth seeing:

-- Brandenburg Gate: symbol of the city, it is in the neoclassical style and during the Cold War it was located in the part of East Berlin.
+- Brandenburg Gate: the symbol of the city, it is in the neoclassical style and during the Cold War it was located in the part of East Berlin.

 - Berlin Wall: during the night of November 9th, 1989, along with the wall fell all political barriers that had for years divided the city in two parts.
-Today, only 1 km of wall remains, decorated by over 100 artists from all over the world./span>
+Today, only 1 km of the wall remains, decorated by over 100 artists from all over the world./span>

 - Pergamon Museum: one of the most important museums in the world.
 It takes its name from the most prestigious work of art kept inside it: the altar of Pergamon.
 But beyond that, you can also see the museums of ancient art and Islamic art, which are located in the same building and are visited with a single ticket.